isalevine/showme/readme.md

 * Run `go build showme.go`.
 * You can now run the binary with `./showme "tv show title"`!

+You can also execute the script globally with `showme "tv show title"` by adding an alias to your bash profile
+* For the script: add `alias showme="go run ~/coding/golang/showme/showme.go"`
+* For the binary: add `alias showme="go run ~/coding/golang/showme/showme"`

 # Use
 Without building the binary, you can run `go run showme.go "tv show title"`.

 After building the binary, you can run `./showme "tv show title"`.

-Alternately, you can add `alias showme="go run ~/coding/golang/showme/showme.go"` to your bash profile (or `alias showme="go run ~/coding/golang/showme/showme"` for the binary).
-This will allow you to execute `showme "tv show title"` from anywhere in your console.
+If you add one of the aliases above to your bash profile, you can run `showme "tv show title"` from anywhere in your console.

 **Note that at this time, title names should be exact--including punctuation!** For example, `showme "bob's burgers"` will work, but `showme "bobs burgers` (without the apostrophe) will not.
 A future update will print out a list of suggested titles if an exact match is not found.